DavidZwitser/TideFlow/README.md

 # TideFlow
-### A SuperCollider script that gives you a small expressive notation for specifying what messages from Tidal Cycles to send over OSC
+### A SuperCollider quark that gives you a small expressive notation for specifying what messages to send from Tidal Cycles over OSC

 ## Syntax